Quantcast

 Tell us about yourself and how you got started?

 Since then, I’ve expanded from online advertising into technology and made it my career.
-I’m currently the Chief Catalyst at Traction + Scale, an investment group that is an active investor in the digital media and direction marketing space.
-I’m also Chairman of inSparq, which is a leading social commerce technology company.
+I’m currently the Chief Executive Officer at Traction and Scale, an investment firm.

 How was balancing college life and starting a business?
 Did you have key supporters?

-Ritche: It was fun!
-If you ask my roommates from college how they would describe me at that time, they would share with you the following picture: “Ritche would be sitting at his desk in his bathrobe with a glass of Glenlivet 18 Scotch in one hand and a laptop in the other hand with a phone glued to his ear”.
+Richie: It was fun!
+If you ask my roommates from college how they would describe me at that time, they would share with you the following picture: “Richie would be sitting at his desk with a laptop and a phone glued to his ear”.

-I basically didn’t go to class.
-I did everything I could to get extra credit for things and worked the system as best as possible.
-One year I only needed one credit, for example.
+I basically went to class as little as possible.
+I focused on work most of the time.
+I did everything I could to get extra credit for things.
 I used college as a place to play while I was working during the day.

 Risk vs. Rewards